llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 - _Have you thoroughly analyzed and discussed the final solution?_
 - _Is the final solution significant enough to have solved the problem?_

-In the end we have seen that using stacking to combine the results of models has made a significant(approximatly 10%) improvement in scores as compared to the base output of the linear model.
-This shows that for the type of problem, stacking is a very valid way to arrive at a solution.
+In the end we have seen that using stacking to combine the results of models has made a significant improvement in scores as compared to the base output of the linear model.
+This shows that for the type of problem, stacking is a very valid way to arrive at a more accurate solution.

+In our Linear regression benchmark against the full train data we see and an MAE of 1288 for the original data set and 1287 for the data with new features.

+In our stacked regression against all train data and the combined datasets we see  an MAE of 1132.

+These scores were also validated via submission to Kaggle.
+For the linear set, the best score were:(Private)1272.27333, (Public)1264.60772.
+For the Stacked set, the best score was: (Private)1132.97728, (Public)1119.72524.
+These match well with our validation set and training set scores.

+using these # we can see an approximatly 8-9% improvement in score.

 ## V. Conclusion
 _(approx. 1-2 pages)_